lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/under-the-hood.md

 sidebar_label: Under the hood
 ---

-This section explains how Mirage works under the hood.
+This section explains how Kimera works under the hood.
 This will help you understand the API better.

 ## 1. Converting the schema

-For Mirage to work, we need to supply it with [Schema Definition Language (SDL) string](https://www.apollographql.com/docs/apollo-server/essentials/schema.html#sdl), which it converts to a custom data structure with the help of [easygraphql-parser](https://github.com/EasyGraphQL/easygraphql-parser).
+For Kimera to work, we need to supply it with [Schema Definition Language (SDL) string](https://www.apollographql.com/docs/apollo-server/essentials/schema.html#sdl), which it converts to a custom data structure with the help of [easygraphql-parser](https://github.com/EasyGraphQL/easygraphql-parser).
 Taking the following SDL string as an example:

 ```
 type Query {